-The presence of rocks and open areas with bare ground and toasty grasslands with medium sized mammals and birds are very important nesting and feeding habitats.
+The presence of rocks and open areas of bare soil and topsoil with the presence of medium-sized mammals and birds are especially important nesting and feeding habitats.

 Breeding habitat: It always nests on rocks either on inland cliffs or in coastal areas over the sea (Cramp and Simmons 1980; Ferguson-Lee and Christie 2001; Gensbol and Thiede 2008; Bourdakis and Xirouchakis 2009).